 Note: the numbering of these questions is fixed and will not change as new questions are added.

-APRA has archived a number of FAQs which contain matters that are covered in the final prudential standards (released in November 2012) or in the draft prudential practice guides (released in December 2012).
+APRA has archived a number of FAQs which contain matters that are covered in the final prudential standards or in the final prudential practice guides.

 FAQ 10: What are APRA's expectations in respect to potential transitional exemptions from prudential standards?
 Does APRA expect that there will be a number of RSE licensees applying for transitional exemptions from particular aspects of the prudential standards?